w3c/ortc/draft-w3c-ortc-api-00.md

 mySession.setRemoteDescription(incrementalDesc, true);

-// This will fire ontrackremoved event on the corresponding remote MediaStream.
+// This will fire ontrackremoved event on the corresponding remote MediaStream (along with
+// onremovestream on the RTCMediaSession if there are no more tracks with same msid).
 ```